JanaLasser/network_extraction/README.md

 --------------------------------------------------

-## neat
+## NET
-Extraction of network data is done with the *neat.py* script. *NEAT* takes the path to a binary (black and white) image as required command line argument and extracts a graph (networkx graph-object) from the largest connected component in the image.
+Extraction of network data is done with the *net.py* script. *NET* takes the path to a binary (black and white) image as required command line argument and extracts a graph (networkx graph-object) from the largest connected component in the image.
 The format of the binary image needs to be pixel based (vector graphics need to be converted first) but other than that, [all formats supported by the PIL library](http://pillow.readthedocs.org/en/latest/handbook/image-file-formats.html) are possible.
-*NEAT*'s behaviour can be modified by several parameters and switches:
+*NET*'s behaviour can be modified by several parameters and switches:
 - **-source** Required argument.
 The path to the image you want to process, for example *../data/originals/tracheole3.png*.
 Either a relative path to the processing script or a total path works.
 - **-help** displays all available options with a short description in the command line.
-- **-dest** (default = **source**) If you want to save *NEAT*'s results in a different folder than **source**, specify the **dest** argument.
-If for example you want to process *leaf1.png* from the */data/originals* folder but save the resulting network in the */neat* folder, specify **-dest** *../neat/*.
+- **-dest** (default = **source**) If you want to save *NET*'s results in a different folder than **source**, specify the **dest** argument.
+If for example you want to process *leaf1.png* from the */data/originals* folder but save the resulting network in the */NET* folder, specify **-dest** *../NET/*.
 Either a relative path to the processing script or a total path works.
-- **-v** (default = False) *NEAT* is run via the command line but by default it will not produce any command line output to avoid spam.
-If you enable verbosity by specifying **v**, *NEAT* will report on its current processing state and output some information on how long it took the script to complete the previous processing step.
+- **-v** (default = False) *NET* is run via the command line but by default it will not produce any command line output to avoid spam.
+If you enable verbosity by specifying **v**, *NET* will report on its current processing state and output some information on how long it took the script to complete the previous processing step.
-- **-d** (default = False) If something goes wrong, *NEAT* crackes or the output is not what you expected, it might help to enable the debugging mode by specifying **d**.
+- **-d** (default = False) If something goes wrong, *NET* crackes or the output is not what you expected, it might help to enable the debugging mode by specifying **d**.
 This will further increase the verposity of the script.
-Moreover, NEAT will save visualizations of intermediate processing steps so you can have a look and maybe figure out what is going wrong.
+Moreover, NET will save visualizations of intermediate processing steps so you can have a look and maybe figure out what is going wrong.
 The visualizations include a plot of the extracted contours, the triangulation and an overlay of the contours, triangulation, distance map and extracted network.
-- **-plt** (default = False) Plotting and saving images (especially really large ones like *NEAT* is accustomed to dealing with) takes a lot of time.
+- **-plt** (default = False) Plotting and saving images (especially really large ones like *NET* is accustomed to dealing with) takes a lot of time.
 This is why by default visualization of the extracted networks is disabled.
-If you want to see what *NEAT* extracted, specify **plt**.
-By default, *NEAT* will save plots in *.pdf* format.
+If you want to see what *NET* extracted, specify **plt**.
+By default, *NET* will save plots in *.pdf* format.
 This can take ages for graphs with more than ~1000 nodes.
 If you want to change the plot file format, specify the **fformat** argument.
 - **-fformat** (default = *.pdf*) File format of the plots if **plt** is enabled.
 To display all available formats for your platform, start a python interpreter (for example by typing 'python' in your terminal) and run

 ```python